 As Stacey recalls, that first year was a steep learning curve.
 "There was no model to follow - no one had done naked butlering before!
 Taking bookings… recruiting butlers… accepting payment, we had to think about a lot of things.
-There were employment law questions, too, because we were only employing men, as well as health and safety rules with which we needed to comply."
+There were employment law questions, too, because we were only employing men at the time, as well as health and safety rules with which we needed to comply."

 "There are a few competitors, but they don't have the infrastructure or our established brand," she adds.

 "Butlers in the Buff even got name-checked in EastEnders.
-We have an extensive network of more than 300 butlers nationwide, so if someone's sick or can't work, others can take his place.
+We have an extensive network of more than 1000 butlers worldwide, so if someone's sick or can't work, others can take his place.
 The smaller outfits don't have that.
 We strive to be the biggest and best and keep our standards high."